Psychedelic Medicine for Mental Illness and Substance Use Disorders: Overcoming Social and Legal Obstacles

 Date Written: November 3, 2017

-Keywords: Ayahuasca, Addiction, Controlled Substances Act, DEA, Depression, Drug Abuse, Drug Enforcement, Ecstasy, FDA, FDA Law, Federalism, Ibogaine, Ketamine, LSD, Marijuana, MDMA, Mental Health, Mental Illness, Opioid, Opioid Crisis, Preemption, Psilocybin, Psychedelic, PTSD, Substance Abuse
+Keywords: Ayahuasca, Addiction, Controlled Substances Act, DEA, Depression, Decriminalization, Drug Enforcement, Ecstasy, FDA, FDA Law, Federalism, Ibogaine, Ketamine, LSD, Marijuana, MDMA, Mental Health, Mental Illness, Opioid, Opioid Crisis, Preemption, Psilocybin, Psychedelic, PTSD, Substance Use

 JEL Classification: I1, I12, I18, K23, K32, H51